petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/integrating-objects-with-third-party-services/managing-data-from-external-systems/using-objects-with-sugar-crm.md

 - Liferay PaaS
 - Liferay SaaS
 ---

 # Using Objects with SugarCRM

 {bdg-link-primary}`[Beta Feature](../../../../system-administration/configuring-liferay/feature-flags.md#beta-feature-flags)`

-You can create objects that map to [SugarCRM](https://support.sugarcrm.com) objects (e.g., [Leads](https://support.sugarcrm.com/knowledge_base/accounts_contacts_leads/)), using SugarCRM as an external storage system.
-Once integrated, the Liferay object's data is only stored in SugarCRM.
-Both systems are automatically updated whenever users add, update, or delete entries in either context.
+You can create objects that map to [SugarCRM](https://support.sugarcrm.com) objects (for example, [Leads](https://support.sugarcrm.com/knowledge_base/accounts_contacts_leads/)), using SugarCRM as an external storage system.
+Once integrated, the Liferay object's data is stored only in SugarCRM.
+Both systems are updated automatically whenever users add, update, or delete entries in either context.

 !!! note
     To use this feature, enable the Proxy Object (LPS-135430) [feature flag](../../../../system-administration/configuring-liferay/feature-flags.md).